 Writing How to Forgive and Move On was inspire by one night listening to Tim McGraw’s song “Humble and Kind.”
 I was struck by one line that says not to hold a grudge because “bitterness keeps you from flying.”

 The song is an inspiration of how to live a good life, but that part of the song just stopped me in my tracks.
-Learning how to forgive is a lesson we should all learn.
+Learning how to forgive someone who hurt you intentionally is a lesson we should all learn.

 “By far the strongest poison to the human spirit is the inability to forgive oneself or another person.
 Forgiveness is no longer an option but a necessity for healing.” – Caroline Myss